melkamu372/StegHub-DevOps-Cloud-Engineering/Project-18-Automate-Infrastructure-With-IaC-using-Terraform-3-Refactoring/Automate-Infrastructure-With-IaC-using-Terraform-3-Refactoring.md

 IMPORTANT: In the configuration sample from the repository, you can observe two examples of referencing the module:

 a.
-Import module as a source and have access to its variables via var keyword:
+Import module  as a source and have access to its variables via var keyword: in main.tf

 ```
 module "VPC" {